-Here’s what you need to know about the planned guideline changes, aspirin’s benefits and risks, and why it’s important to talk to your doctor to find out if taking it daily is right for you.
+Here’s what you need to know about the finalized guideline changes, aspirin’s benefits and risks, and why it’s important to talk to your doctor to find out if taking it daily is right for you.

 Where Do the Experts Stand on Daily Aspirin?

 The recommendations come from an independent panel of experts in disease prevention and evidence-based medicine called the U.S. Preventive Services Task Force (USPSTF).
 The group has revamped its 2016 guidelines on aspirin after reviewing newer studies.
 In 2021, it released a draft version of proposed changes and made them available for public comment.

 Now, the task force has published its final recommendations: